Hyperobjekt/dignity-and-debt/content/projects/student-debt-initiative.md

   explore issues and solutions for student loan debt traps.
 These include the recent “Digging out With Dignity” conference at Princeton University, co-presented with the Aspen Insitute’s Financial Security Program (October 18, 2019).
-The “Problem of Colored Lines” gallery is a collaboration between the Dignity + Debt Network and the VizE Lab and is intended to promote data visualization as a medium for depicting racial disparities in student borrowing and repayment, and for rendering data meaningful to wider publics.
-  Taking inspiration from the charts and maps created by sociologist W.E.B Du Bois that depict wealth disparities between blacks and whites, we seek to visualize the color lines and social complexities within urgent issue of student loan debt.
-With our interactive debt and repayment visualization, users can compare their own student debt with several US groups and explore ways to reduce their total payments and time to payoff.
-Finally, our visualization contest invites submissions in a range of visual media that can help clarify the complexities and broaden the conversation on the student debt crisis.
+Our projects in this initiative enable scholars, students, and former students to visualize data on the enduring social inequalities that structure student debt.
+We offer means to broaden the conversation about the impact of student debt and imagine solutions for the student debt crisis and for financing higher education.
 projectlinks:
   - link: /projects/student-debt-calculator/
     linktitle: Comparing and Calculating Your Student Loan Debt